 If you are UNSURE about whether you would like to proceed with COVID-19 Vaccination here are answers to some Frequently Asked Questions that may help you decide.
 We encourage you to also seek information from the Department of Health or contact the Australian Government Coronavirus Hotline on 1800 020 080.

-As a precaution, the new recommendation from the Australian Technical Advisory Group on Immunisation (ATAGI) is that use of the Pfizer Vaccine is preferred over the AstraZeneca Vaccine in adults under 50 years old who have not already had a first dose of the AstraZeneca vaccine.
+As a precaution, the new recommendation from the Australian Technical Advisory Group on Immunisation (ATAGI) is that use of the Pfizer Vaccine is preferred over the AstraZeneca Vaccine in adults under 60 years of age who have not already had a first dose of the AstraZeneca vaccine.

 Is the AstraZeneca Vaccine safe for people who have had blood clots in the past?

-If you have had other blood clots in the past, or you have risk factors for blood clots, you can still have the AstraZeneca Vaccine.
+If you have had other blood clots in the past (such as Deep Vein Thrombosis or Pulmonary Embolism), or you have risk factors for blood clots, you can still have the AstraZeneca Vaccine.
 There is no evidence that people who have had a past history of other types of blood clots have an increased risk of thrombosis with thrombocytopenia syndrome.

 The lastest advice from ATAGI can be found here: